Algos-hub/dotfiles/README.md

 # Installation

-**Assuming you use arch, or an arch-based distro, but the steps should be similar regardless.**
+**Assuming you use arch, or an arch-based distro, but the steps should be similar regardless.**<br/>
-**This configuration also assumes you already had GDM and the Gnome Desktop Environment installed (I highly recommend having a second, more "stable", Desktop Environment in case you break something and need to fix it).**
+**This configuration also assumes you already had GDM and the Gnome Desktop Environment installed<br/>(I highly recommend having a second, more "stable", Desktop Environment in case you break something and need to fix it).**

 1. `Installation`
    - Run `yay -S hyprland rofi waybar kitty pwvucontrol nerd-fonts-git fastfetch neovim zsh stow dconf dconf-editor` in your terminal.